enableffs/talkwall/Talkwall Tasks & Spec.md

 			* "Messages" tab
 				* message feed
 					* message
+						* (+) button can be turned transparent and list all the way to the bottom
 						* history chips needs to be restyled
 						* controllbar
 							* icons may need updating